Vantiq/vantiq-extension-sources/llrpConnector/README.md

 name for each class is the class's fully qualified class name, *e.g.* "io.vantiq.extjsdk.ExtensionWebSocketClient".

 ## Server Config File
 An understanding of the Vantiq Extension Source SDK is assumed.
 Please read the [Extension Source README.md](../README.md) for more information.

 ### Vantiq Options
 *   **authToken**: Required.
 The authentication token to connect with.
 These can be obtained from the namespace admin.
-*   **sources**: Required.
-The LLRP connector can be connected to multiple RFID Readers.
-A comma separated list of the Vantiq source names to which you wish to connect.
+*   **sources**: A comma separated list of the sources to which you wish to connect.
 Any whitespace will be removed when read.
 *   **targetServer**: Required.
 The Vantiq server hosting the sources (e.g., "dev.vantiq.com").